 Comments: DCU Data Prefetcher is normally Enabled, for best efficiency in L1 I Cache and Memory Channel use, but disabling it may improve performance for some processing loads and on certain benchmarks.
-For more information.

-24. Intel (SMX) Safer Mode Extensions
+26. Intel® (SMX) Safer Mode Extensions

-When enabled, a SMX can utilize the addional hardware capabilities provided by Safer Mode Extensions.
+When enabled, a SMX can utilize the additional hardware capabilities provided by Safer Mode Extensions.

-Comments: Intel (SMX) Safer Mode Extensions is set of CPU instructions used by Intel TXT software.
+Comments: Intel® (SMX) Safer Mode Extensions is set of CPU instructions used by Intel® TXT software.